 Jerry, not a member of the 'protest generation' but is instead, an 'All American boy,' is drafted into the Army, just as things begin to go well for him.
-He decision to flee to Canada ...
+His decision to flee to Canada ...

 Jerry, not a member of the 'protest generation' but is instead, an 'All American boy,' is drafted into the Army, just as things begin to go well for him.
-He decision to flee to Canada sparks off conflict with his parents, ending in the film's conclusion - in Vietnam.
+His decision to flee to Canada sparks off conflict with his parents, ending in the film's conclusion - in Vietnam.
 Written by

 4 of 8 people found this review helpful.